KOSASIH/PromoteOneself/README.md

  - pos.set.setting.resetpointsaftereachpromotion - Set whether players' points for 'points' type aims should be reset each time the player is promoted or not
  - pos.set.setting.allowsigns - Set whether the plugin allows the use of signs or not
  - pos.set.setting.watchcommands - Set whether the plugin should listen to player commands for 'command' type aims or not
+ - pos.set.setting.defaultpoints - Set the default number of points players should have
+ - pos.set.setting.alwayssavefiles - Set if files that the plugin couldn't load should be saved regardless (this may wipe the files)
  - pos.set.sign.* - The root permission for setting configurable sign information
  - pos.set.sign.usage - Set the maximum number of times a player can use a sign
  - pos.set.promote.* - Let the player be promoted to any target (only valid for 'permission' type aims)